andrewhill157/easygrid/README.md

 # easygrid
-`easygrid`is a pipelining tool for python and is inspired by `Queue` from the GATK team.
-I made it as a more convenient alternative to queue for my typical usage (IMO).
-Both `Queue` and `easygrid` take the approach of providing pipelining capabilities in what is otherwise a fairly normal looking script, which is very different from many other tools.
+`easygrid`is a pipelining tool written in python inspired by `Queue` from the GATK team.

+I wanted but could not find a tool that was both:
+1. simple and easy enough to use that I wouldn't be put off using it for one-off analyses
+2. fully featured enough that I could use it for complex pipelines

+Another motivation was to learn more about how one would build out a workflow management tool and the different challenges to consider.
+Fortunately, I have also come to use `easygrid` extensively in my own work.

-Queue is currently compatible with grid engine systems, but in principle could be made compatible with any `DRMAA` compatible system (LSF, for example).
-I don't currently have a need for this, but would be willing to work on it if there was interest.
+`easygrid` is currently compatible with grid engine systems, but in principle could be made compatible with any `DRMAA` compatible system (LSF, for example) with some work.
+It does not currently support `docker` and will likely not ever be as fully featured as other tools like `snakemake`, `nextflow`, `WDL/cromwell` and others that have been widely adopted by the community, but I personally find it much easier to use (your mileage may vary).

 # Installation
 You must have `drmaa` available.
-On UW GS cluster you may simply:
+On UW GS cluster which has a module system available you may simply:
 ```
 module load drmaa/latest
 ```